Blusher

 The blusher is the common name for several closely related species of the genus Amanita.
-A. rubescens or the blushing amanita, is found in Europe and eastern North America, and A. novinupta, also known as the new bride blushing amanita, is found in western North America.
-Both their scientific and common names are derived from the propensity of their flesh to turn pink on bruising, or cutting.
+A. rubescens (the blushing amanita) is found in Eurasia and A. novinupta (the new bride blushing amanita or blushing bride) is found in western North America.
+Both their scientific and common names stem from the tendency of their flesh to bruise pink.

+Blushers are difficult to distinguish from similar species, but one identifying feature is the pink bruising.
 The mushroom is edible and tasty, sought for in several European countries.

-It is readily recognizable by its pinkish color on the bottom of the stem.
-It is avoided by novice mushroomers as without knowledge it can be confused with deadly poisonous species.
+Taxonomy

+Amanita rubescens is native to Europe and Asia, with related species being confused for it in other regions.
+Amanita novinupta can be found in western North America.